Weight Management Gummies: What Manufacturing Actually Decides

 Taste masking is the easy part—aftertaste timing is the hard part

 Gummies can cover a lot of sins in the first bite.
-What tends to hurt repeat purchases is the aftertaste that shows up late-once the gel warms in the mouth and the actives release deeper into the chew.
+What hurts repeat purchases is the aftertaste that shows up late—once the gel warms in the mouth and the actives release deeper into the chew.

 The best approach is to design flavor like a sequence, not a single note: